iamdevrohit/CusomRangebar/README.md

 # CustomRangebar

-**It is similar to an enhanced SeekBar widget, though it doesn't make use of the SeekBar.
+**It is similar to an enhanced SeekBar widget.
 It provides for the selection of a range of values.This is my first library project.**

 ![](https://i.imgur.com/9wo5OIM.gif)